-- 10. Jackson National will recapture all or a portion of any Contract Enhancements, regardless of a decline value, by imposing a recapture charge whenever an owner; (i) makes a total withdrawal within the recapture charge period (three years after a first year payment) or a partial withdrawal of corresponding premiums within the recapture charge period in excess of those permitted under the Contracts' free withdrawal provisions, unless the withdrawal is made for certain healthrelated emergencies specified in the Contracts; (ii) elects to receive payments under in income option within the recapture charge period; or (iii) returns the Contract during the free look period. - 11.
-The amount of the recapture charge varies, depending upon when the charge is imposed, as follows:
+10. Jackson National will recapture all or a portion of any Contract Enhancements by imposing a recapture charge whenever an owner: (i) Makes a total withdrawal within the recapture charge period (three years after a first year payment) or a partial withdrawal of corresponding premiums within the recapture charge period in excess of those permitted under the Contracts' free withdrawal provisions, unless the withdrawal is made for certain healthrelated emergencies specified in the Contracts; (ii) elects to receive payments under an income option within the recapture charge period; or (iii) returns the Contract during the free look period.

+11. The amount of the recapture charge varies, depending upon which Contract Enhancement is elected and when the charge is imposed, as follows: